Germany expects decision on Schwedt refinery oil supply next week - ministry | Headlines

 Germany expects decision on Schwedt refinery oil supply next week - ministry

-The Polish and German governments on Thursday discussed how the Schwedt and Leuna refineries could continue to operate after the embargo on Russian oil comes into effect in January, a spokesperson for the economy ministry said, adding that the talks had been "very good".
-"We are now evaluating the talks within the federal government and are currently expecting a decision from the federal government by the end of next week," the spokesperson told Reuters.
+"We are now evaluating the talks within the federal government and are currently expecting a decision from the federal government by the end of next week," the spokesperson added.
+Germany in September took control of the Schwedt refinery, which was majority owned by Russia's Rosneft, as part of efforts to shore up the country's energy supply.

-Both sides want to ensure Polish refineries in Gdansk and Plock as well as German refineries in Schwedt and Leuna are adequately supplied with crude oil, ministers from both countries said earlier this month.
-The Polish and German governments on Thursday discussed how the Schwedt and Leuna refineries could continue to operate after the embargo on Russian oil comes into effect in January, a spokesperson for the economy ministry said, adding that the talks had been "very good".
+Germany expects a decision next week on how the Schwedt refinery will be supplied as a ban on Russian oil takes effect, the Economy Ministry said late on Thursday.

-"We are now evaluating the talks within the federal government and are currently expecting a decision from the federal government by the end of next week," the spokesperson told Reuters.
+The two governments on Thursday met in Berlin to discuss how the two German refineries could continue to operate after the embargo on Russian oil comes into effect.
+"Talks have been very good," a spokeswoman for the Economy Ministry said in response to a Reuters query.
+"We are now evaluating the talks within the federal government and are currently expecting a decision from the federal government by the end of next week," the spokesperson added.

+Germany in September took control of the Schwedt refinery, which was majority owned by Russia's Rosneft, as part of efforts to shore up the country's energy supply.
+It put Rosneft Deutschland under a trusteeship of the German industry regulator but Rosneft still holds 54.17% of the refinery.

+Schwedt's co-shareholders are oil major Shell with a 37.5% stake, and Italy's Eni, which holds 8.33%.
+Germany and Poland this month signed a memorandum of understanding on oil logistics, which could unlock non-Russian flows and help Poland's top refiner, PKN Orlen, pursue its interest in Schwedt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)